 I'm still in the process of recovering from the trauma of finishing a ridiculously overdue thesis.
 Seriously, what a fucker!
 I am, however, looking forward to the day when airline staff ask me to assist in an emergency amputation, because I insist on calling myself "Doctor" when checking in.

 Presently, as I stumble down the steps of the ivory tower, I'm looking to becoming something resembling a responsible adult (or, at least, feign an attempt at one), whilst maintaining a child-like open mindedness and idealism.
-This involves, at least two of: finding someone who will complain about my cooking and throw coffee cups at me; cracking the rent versus buy conundrum; and/or making a mess in the gene pool.

 I derive a lot of pleasure from films, books and music.
 A lot of smarter, artsy-fartsy stuff, but a good dose of faff as well.
 As for the twaddle I get all swoony groupie about, I'm a sucker for magical realism, story telling and personal confessions revelling in the awkwardness of human existence.

 Boy, I love a beautifully crafted song lyric.
 It seems that most of the music I love is about heart break (and the inevitable sexual frustration that follows).
-Singers who's idea of romance is having a double-decker bus crash into yourself and loved one (such a heavenly way to die!).
+Singers whose idea of romance is having a double-decker bus crash into yourself and loved one (such a heavenly way to die!).
 I used to love making mix tapes to woo would be romantic interests.
 Apparently the best tape I ever made was a break up tape...

 I could never do a road trip without a daggy singalong.